SWIFTSIM/SOAP/README.md

 ### Tests

 The directory `tests` contains a number of unit tests for SOAP, some of which require MPI.
-They can be run with
+They require the optional dependency `pytest-mpi`, and can be run with

 ```
 cd tests